Sam Steel: Playing career

+Junior career

 Steel first played junior hockey as a youth in his hometown of Sherwood Park, Alberta.
 While playing for and captaining the Sherwood Park AAA Flyers, Steel was selected with the second overall pick in the 2013 Western Hockey League (WHL) Bantam draft by the Regina Pats.
 On August 28, 2013, he signed a standard player contract with the Pats.
 After appearing with the Sherwood Park Crusaders of the Alberta Junior Hockey League (AJHL), Steel completed the 2013–14 season by making his WHL debut with the Regina Pats, featuring in five games.
+The following season he finished with 54 points in 61 games as the Pats retooled and made Steel and other young players the focus of their team.

+In the 2015–16 season, Steel put up 70 points.
+After an impressive 2016–17 season in which he led the WHL in scoring, Steel was awarded the Four Broncos Memorial Trophy as WHL Player of the Year and the Bob Clarke Trophy as the league's points leader.
+The Pats went to the WHL final, but lost to the Seattle Thunderbirds.
+In his final season with the Pats, Steel was named the Pats' captain.
+As a member of the 2018 Memorial Cup host team, and despite a 1–2 round robin record, Steel led the hosts to the final, ultimately losing the national championship game 0–3 to Acadie-Bathurst Titan.
+While not on the championship winning team, Steel was awarded the Stafford Smythe Memorial Trophy as Tournament MVP, and Ed Chynoweth Trophy as leading scorer (2 goals, 11 assists).

+Professional career

-After the completion of his second full major junior season with Regina in 2015–16, Steel was selected in the same position he was ranked by the NHL Central Scouting, as the final pick of the first round (30th overall) of the 2016 NHL Entry Draft by the Anaheim Ducks.
+After the completion of his second full major junior season with Regina in 2015–16, Steel was selected by the Anaheim Ducks of the National Hockey League (NHL) in the same position he was ranked by the NHL Central Scouting, as the final pick of the first round (30th overall) of the 2016 NHL entry draft.
 The Ducks previously traded goaltender Frederik Andersen to the Toronto Maple Leafs to obtain the selection used to select Steel.
 On December 21, 2016, Steel signed a three-year, entry-level contract with Anaheim.

-After an impressive 2016–17 season in which he led the WHL in scoring, Steel was awarded the Four Broncos Memorial Trophy as WHL Player of the Year.

-In his final season with the Pats, as a member of the Memorial Cup host team, and despite a 1-2 round robin record, Steel led the hosts to the final, ultimately losing the national championship to Acadie-Bathurst.
-While not on the championship winning team, Steel was awarded MVP of the tournament.

 Steel joined the Ducks for their 2018–19 season, making his NHL debut on October 3 in a game against the San Jose Sharks.
 He recorded his first career NHL goal in a 4–2 loss to the Buffalo Sabres on October 21.
 Steel recorded his first career NHL hat-trick in a 5–4 win over the Vancouver Canucks on March 26, 2019, becoming the youngest player in Ducks history to score a regular season hat-trick.

-On August 30, 2022, it was announced that Steel had signed a one-year contract with the Minnesota Wild.
+A restricted free agent at the end of his contract, the Ducks did not extend a qualifying offer to retain his rights and Steel became an unrestricted free agent on July 1, 2022.